 - Scalability becomes an issue if you must ship frequently.

-- Your data is in the hands of other people.
+- Your data is in the hands of other people, representing a security risk.

-- International shipping can run into customs delays or shipping services can have delivery failures.
+- International shipping can run into customs delays and/or shipping services can encounter delivery failures.

 - Recovering your hard drives can be a pain and buying new ones is expensive, to say nothing of potential data loss in transit.

-- Shipping the same data to multiple recipients in different locations requires you to double the process.
+- Shipping the same data to multiple recipients in different locations requires you to perform the process repetitively.

 - Easy to use.